The Beethoven Philharmonie unites Viennese sound and refinement as well as historically informed performance practice with a fresh musical approach.

 Members of established Austrian orchestras play alongside international chamber musicians and highly talented young musicians, creating together a unique spirit, which distinguishes the Beethoven Philharmonie from many other orchestras.
 A strong collective energy and the joy in music- making carries the audience along with the performers.

-The Beethoven Philharmonie has been invited to play a highly successful series of educational concerts at the famed Musikverein in Vienna and is part of the festival “operklosterneuburg“ where it has performed many operas in the baroque Imperial Court.
+The Beethoven Philharmonie has performed for many years in a highly successful series of educational concerts “KlassiX” at the renowned Musikverein in Vienna and is part of the festival “operklosterneuburg“ in the Imperial Court at the Klosterneuburg Monastery.

 Concerts in the 2022/23 season include, in addition to their own concert series in Casino Baden, invitations to Italy together with Vadim Repin, to the Murten Classics Festival in Switzerland, the Festival Haydn-Region in Austria, the Konzerthaus Klagenfurt, to Graz and a contemporary opera production in the baroque theater at Schönbrunn in Vienna.

 The CD »Voices« with works by Beethoven and Mozart – released by Odradek Records 2020 – was internationally highly acclaimed.
 A recording with works by the Israeli composer Menachem Wiesenberg is due to release in autumn 2022.

 Opening concert of the European Weeks Passau, September 12th, 2020: